tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 - Bottom: -1000
 - Top: 1000

+#### Teleport

+This component indicates a connection between its entity and another entity.
+For example can be used for portals or slopes.

 ### Component Builder

 Components are created using builders which can be registered at the model factory.